-- Available DPX Sensor Packages (on page 6) - Available DPX2 Sensor Packages (on page 24) - Available DPX3 Sensor Packages (on page 30) - Available DX Sensor Packages (on page 35)
+- Available DPX Sensor Packages (on page 6)

+- Available DPX2 Sensor Packages (on page 24)

+- Available DPX3 Sensor Packages (on page 30)

+- Available DX Sensor Packages (on page 35)

+- Available DX2 Sensor Packages (on page 55)

 A sensor is used to detect the environmental condition, such as temperature, humidity, and water presence.
 An actuator is used to control a system or mechanism, such as turning on or off a device.